U.S. flag

 The Special Master may exercise discretion to waive one or more of these requirements as appropriate based on individual claimant circumstances.
 If you wish to seek a waiver, please contact the VCF Helpline.

 Because claims for reimbursement of out-of-pocket medical expenses require the submission and review of significant documentation establishing that the claimed medical expense was related to your eligible condition, that you personally paid for the expense out of pocket, and that the expense was incurred prior to your WTC Health Program certification for the applicable condition, processing these claims takes time and can delay your award.
 As a result, the VCF has established specific criteria about when and how you should submit your claim for medical expenses.
-Please review the details below specific to personal injury and deceased claims.
+Please review the details below specific to personal injury and deceased victim claims.

 When to File a Medical Expenses Claim